csdiehl/gtfs-frequency-mapping-tool/README.md

 4. Run conda create –name (env name) –file environment.yml.

+### installing using pip

+1. Install virtual environments. python3 -m pip install --user virtualenv
+2. cd to your working directory (the folder you downloaded or cloned from this repo)
+3. Create a virtual environment. python3 -m venv env
+4. Activate the environment. source env/bin/activate
+5. Install the packages listed in the requirements file. python3 -m pip install -r requirements.txt

 ## Running the tool

 1. Place input GTFS zip files in the "feeds" folder inside the working directory.
 Do not unzip them.

-2. Open Anaconda Prompt.
+2. Open Anaconda Prompt (cmd prompt / terminal if using pip).
 Cd to your working directory.

-3. Run conda activate (env name)
+3. Run conda activate (env name) OR source env/bin/activate (for pip)

 4. Run python app.py